arbowl/beacon-hill-compliance-tracker/README.md

 ## Adding Parsers

 Parsers are small, pluggable modules that discover and extract summaries or votes from specific locations.
-Each parser must implement two functions:
+Each parser must inherit the `ParserInterface` class:

 ### Parser Interface